 Author's story content and serializing scheduling notes: For the most part, my ratings for the chapters will be PG-13—for romantic interludes and dramatic moments.
 If you are unable or unwilling to attend a movie with these ratings, then please do not read that chapter.
 This is my disclaimer.
-And I always put the previous chapter's brief recap at the top of the next chapter.
-Also, I hope to post new chapters weekly on Sundays.
-I hope that you enjoy this chapter.
+I hope that you enjoy this final chapter.

 YOU ARE READING

 "Expectations" (Book 2), by Gratiana Lovelace (2018-2019), (Completed)Historical Fiction